What does my age have to do with getting disability benefits from Social Security?

 Age and the Social Security Disability Evaluation

-Disability Determination Services, the state agency that Social Security hires to determine whether you are disabled, evaluates your claim to decide whether you meet the Social Security qualifications for getting disability by moving through a progressive set of requirements that are always applied in the same order.
+Disability Determination Services, the state agency that Social Security hires to determine whether you are disabled, evaluates your claim to decide whether you meet the Social Security qualifications for getting disability benefits by moving through a progressive set of requirements that are always applied in the same order.
 Your claim can be approved or denied at any one of the steps.
-If you are found to be disabled in one of the earlier steps, then age is not a factor in the decision.

 When Age is Not a Factor